-This was the first recipe I tried from Maria Speck's wonderful new cookbook, Ancient Grains for Modern Meals last summer (congrats to Maria on all the wonderful press her book has gotten of late - it's richly deserved!).
+This was the first recipe I tried from Maria Speck's wonderful, new cookbook, Ancient Grains for Modern Meals last summer.
 We brought a small tub of this brilliantly colored quinoa to a barbecue and it was such a hit with everyone that I've made it several times since then.

 In addition to the gorgeous, ruby-like color, I was drawn by the idea of infusing the quinoa with cumin's exotic flavor and tempering it with the beets' intense sweetness.
 And I decided to take things one step further and use the beet greens in some quick curried chickpeas to add a little extra protein.
 Top the whole thing with some yogurt or raita and you're in business!

 After conquering my unfounded initial dislike of it, quinoa has become one of my favorite grains.
 It's got a unique flavor - pleasantly nutty yet mild enough for versatility, and it cooks quickly.
 It's also one of those "super foods" that people love to blather on about (I won't bore you by talking about its superior nutritional qualities but, rest assured, it has them!)